Example: [Collected via e-mail, 2003]

 The King stands for Jesus, for he is the King of all kings.

 When I count the dots on all the cards, I come up with 365 total, one for every day of the year.
-There are a total of 52 cards in a deck, each is a week, 52 weeks in a year.
+There are a total of

 The four suits represents the four seasons: Spring, Summer, Fall and Winter.
 Each suit has thirteen cards, there are exactly thirteen weeks in a quarter.